-Everyone should understand that TB is an airborne, transmissible disease: staff and volunteers within organizations are susceptible to TB as are the patients they want to treat, especially if HIV-positive.
-All those engaged in TB efforts should practice basic infection control measures to minimize risk.
+Everyone should understand that TB is an airborne, transmissible disease: staff and volunteers within organizations are susceptible to TB as are the patients they want to treat, especially if minimize risk.
+Patients with suspected TB should be taught to cover their mouth with a cloth or tissue when coughing, and wear surgical masks if available.

+HIV-positive.
+All those engaged in TB efforts should practice basic infection control measures to